mtouloup/mobispaces-pa-visualization/README.md

 ## Acknowledgments

-The research leading to the results presented in this project has received funding from the European Union’s funded Project MobiSpaces under grant agreement no 101070279.
+This software has been developed thanks to the MobiSpaces project (Grant agreement ID: 101070279)

 ## Contact